we've Adapted our trips to comply with the latest Covid-19 best practice. Book your trip with peace of mind

 “Erin is super supportive and adventurous, I have become so much more confident in not only my kayaking but also my navigation and camp craft.
 Erin finds joy in helping you develop while also creating an unforgettable journey filled with fun and giggles.”

 You will need to arrive in Svolvaer in the evening on the trip start date and arrange accommodation in town for the first and last night of the trip.
 We will depart from Svolvaer the morning of the final day.

 Passenger ferries arrive and depart from Svolvaer harbour, and airport transfers can be arranged for the short drive into Svolvaer town on arrival day.

 All kayaking and camping equipment

 Cooking equipment and all expeditions meals

 not included in the price

 Any extra costs due to unforeseen circumstances

-A 25% deposit is required to secure your spot, with the remainder due 8 weeks before the expedition start date. *With the uncertainty that COVID-19 brings, final payment will only be collected when we can definitively (or as definitively as possible!) say that the trip will run.
+A 25% deposit is required to secure your spot, with the remainder due 8 weeks before the expedition start date.

 If you have any questions about the expedition or would like more information you can contact us